 FIT AND FEEL

-The Enigma half zip runs true to size - you can rely on Outdoor Research's size chart that runs from S to XXL for men and XS through XL for women - and the stretchy fabric means it will fit a wide range of body types.
+The Enigma half zip runs true to size—you can rely on Outdoor Research's size chart that runs from S to XXL for men and XS through XL for women—and the stretchy fabric means it will fit a wide range of body types.
 Coincidentally, I lost fifteen pounds during the testing period, so it's a bit looser today than it was when it arrived.
 The zip neck doesn't feel confining.
-(Outdoor Research also has the Enigma top in crew neck for men and women, if you prefer that).
+(Outdoor Research also has the Enigma Crew top for men and women, if you prefer that.)